guanquann/tp/docs/DeveloperGuide.md

 <puml src="diagrams/RemoveFavouriteSequenceDiagram.puml" alt="RemoveFavouriteSequenceDiagram" />

-### Show favourite feature
+### List favourite feature

-The `showfav` feature allows users to filter the contacts such that only the favourites are shown.
+The `listfav` feature allows users to filter the contacts such that only the favourites are shown.

 #### Design considerations: